MishaHusiuk/remote-contoller/README.md

     - build electron app for MacOS (M1) - done
     - tray translations - done
     - set app icon at built time - done

+    - deploy application to cloud
+        - deploy docker container
+        - setup dns mapping
+        - update applications to point to deployed application
+        - test with mobile connection
     - build electron app for MacOS (Intel)
     - build electron app for Windows
     - test electron app on Windows
-    - host application in the cloud
     - upload electron app to s3 and make a web page for downloading it
     - record number of downloads
     - Auth0 configurations